 Democracy dies without dissenting voices.
 Whether written down on paper or shouted through a microphone, such voices are often considered disruptive, inconvenient, and noisy to those in power – and that’s precisely why they are so important.

-In recognition of the threat posed by the Police, Crime, Sentencing and Courts Bill (PCSC) to these democratic rights, writers and free speech campaigners today write to MPs to highlight the implications of the PCSC for freedom of expression in the UK, and to express their solidarity with protesters and activists threatened by the bill.
+In recognition of the threat posed by the Police, Crime, Sentencing and Courts Bill (PCSC) to these democratic rights, writers and free speech campaigners have written to members of the House of Lords to highlight the implications of the PCSC for freedom of expression in the UK, and to express their solidarity with protesters and activists threatened by the bill.

 Whether this speech is written down on paper or shouted through a megaphone, it has the same purpose: to disrupt the status quo.
 To sanitise or soften its delivery is to strike at the very source of its impact and blunt its ability to promote social change.